 Town Manager's Statement - This article would pay Verizon for charges for phone service for the

 Police Department from FY15 that were received during FY16 too late to be paid as part of last year's budget.
+This article is a simple majority vote.

 ARTICLE 4: Fiscal Year 2016 Budget Transfers (Town Manager)